PPOL 5203 - Data Science I: Foundations

 \[ \text{cosine similarity}(\mathbf{y_a}, \mathbf{y_b}) = \frac{\mathbf{y_a} \cdot \mathbf{y_b}}{\|\mathbf{y_a}\| \|\mathbf{y_b}\|} \]

-• \(\mathbf{y_a} \cdot \mathbf{y_b}\) ~ dot product between vectors
+• \(U \cdot V\) ~ dot product between vectors

-• measure of similarity (see textbook)
+• Works as a measure of similarity

-• \(||\mathbf{y_a}||\) ~ vector magnitude, length ~ \(\sqrt{\sum{y_{aj}^2}}\)
+• \(||\mathbf{U}||\) ~ vector magnitude, length ~ \(\sqrt{\sum{u_{i}^2}}\)

 Cosine Similarity